Bralessness: Bralessness as a fashion

 In 1968, shortly after the feminist protest against bras and other feminine products at the Miss America pageant, actress Marlo Thomas began going braless on the prime-time television series That Girl.
 "God created women to bounce, so be it."
 Thomas said in an interview in Good Housekeeping magazine.
 "If I bounce, I'm glad to be a girl."
 On August 5, 1970, the New York Times wrote that "the braless look has established a beachhead in Manhattan. ...
-Generally speaking, the braless woman is under 30 and small‐breasted.
+Generally speaking, the braless woman is under 30 and small-breasted.
 But grandmothers are also among the throngs, as are C and D cuppers—who get the most comment, both pro and con, from male oglers."

 In 1971, activist and actress Bianca Jagger broke tradition and wore a tailored Yves St. Laurent Le Smoking jacket to her Catholic wedding with nothing underneath.
 Singer, songwriter, model, and actress Debbie Harry was well known for going braless during the 1970s.
 Model and actress Jerry Hall set an example during the same period when she was frequently photographed braless and featured in fashion magazines.

-Writer and social influencer Sabina Socol is known for never wearing a bra.
+French journalist, writer and social influencer Sabina Socol is known for never wearing a bra.
 She attributes it to discomfort.

-The young female characters on Lena Dunham's controversial HBO show Girls (2012-2017) were often without bras."
+The young female characters on Lena Dunham's controversial HBO show Girls (2012–2017) were often without bras."

 An increasing number of women question previously accepted medical, physiological, anatomical, and social reasons for wearing bras.
 They recognize that they wear bras for psychological, aesthetic, or practical reasons.
 An informal movement advocates breast freedom, top freedom, bra freedom, or simply going braless.
 There are a large number of magazine articles and YouTube videos in which women describe their motives and offer guidance on how to go braless.
 Poet Savannah Brown of London published a YouTube video, "sav's guide to going braless", which has nearly one million views.